IanWord/DS_Applied_ML_competition_2022/README.md

 |-------|---------------|------|---------|

+Awesome!
+We significantly bridged the gap in performance on class 1 vs 0 and 2.
-For ppl interested in Feature selection, Boruta, I describe it here:
+For ppl interested in the Feature selection algorithm, Boruta, I describe it here:

 The Boruta Feature Selection Algorithm

-As given by the paper:
+As the paper outlined:
 1. Extend the information system by adding copies of all variables (the information system is always extended by at least 5 shadow attributes, even if the number of attributes in the original set is lower than 5).
 2. Shuffle the added attributes to remove their correlations with the response.
 3. Run a random forest classifier on the extended information system and gather the Z scores computed.